"I feel like we live in such a wasteful, consumer driven society, so I am trying to live a simpler life and waste less.

 My hope for the future, on a personal level.

-I’d like to keep doing what I’m doing and make more knives.
 I’m always striving to make a better product and learning all the time.

 Previous slide